croffler/hugo-test/site/content/xap102/java-tutorial-part3.md

 {%endsection%}
 -->

-In this part of the tutorial we will introduce you to the different processing services you can run on top of the space.
+{{<summary "In this part of the tutorial we will introduce you to the different processing services you can run on top of the space." >}}